hpoleselo/cppcli/README.md

 # cppcli

-Package to store all small C++ programs to be used in my Linux environment and a minimal practice on CMake for building C++ projects.
+Package to store small C++ programs to be used in my Linux environment and serves as an initial practice on CMake for building C++ projects.

 ## Install instructions

 Clone this repository to wherever you want:

-` $ git clone `
+` $ git clone git@github.com:hpoleselo/cppcli.git`

 Go to the root of this project: